MarkusSprunck/big-o-test/ReadMe.md

-BigOTest.jar is a Library to Empirically Estimate Big-O Time Efficiency and Check Results of Analysis in JUnit Tests
+big-o-test.jar is a Library to Empirically Estimate Big-O Time Efficiency and Check Results of Analysis in JUnit Tests
 --------------------------------------------------------------------------------------------------------------------

-Project : Eclipse Java EE IDE for Web Developers.

-Eclipse : Mars Release (4.5.0)

-Build id : 20150621-1200
+IntelliJ : 2023.2

-Java Version : JRE 8
+Java Version : JRE 1.8

 This library supports the need to check time efficiency of algorithms during development.
 -----------------------------------------------------------------------------------------